wojciech-karwowski/ARISA-MLOps-Assignment/readme.md

 ## ML Model Description

-The classifier uses the **CatBoostClassifier model** (gradient boosting algorithm).
-The characteristic feature of the model is native support for categorical data without the need for prior encoding (e.g. by one-hot encoding).
-Instead, CatBoost uses internal mechanisms based on order statistics, which allow to preserve data properties and reduce the risk of overfitting.
-This model is also distinguished by its resistance to overfitting thanks to the use of the so-called ordered boosting, a special procedure for creating training sets in such a way as to avoid information leakage between examples.
+The classifier is implemented using CatBoostClassifier, a gradient boosting algorithm on decision trees optimized for categorical and numerical tabular data.
+A core feature of CatBoost is its native support for categorical variables, which are internally transformed using target-based encoding schemes derived from order statistics.
+This approach avoids the need for explicit one-hot or label encoding and preserves the statistical distribution of features. <br>

+CatBoost mitigates the risk of overfitting through the use of ordered boosting, a technique that constructs training sets for each iteration in a way that prevents target leakage.
+This is achieved by ensuring that the target value of an observation is never used in its own encoding.
+Additionally, the algorithm includes regularization techniques and built-in cross-validation to enhance generalization.<br>

+CatBoost provides competitive performance on structured datasets, maintains consistency across random seeds, and is efficient in terms of training speed and handling of missing values.

 ### Hyperparameter tuning:
 - Implemented using Optun and mlflow.start_run(nested=True)